human-exp11/first-hw/README.md

 # Horiseon Refactor

-Took existing code and refactored it to be concise, clean, and understandable.
+***Homework 1:*** Refactored given code to be concise, clean, intuitive, & organized while leaving the webpage unchanged & unaltered.

-## Items Changed
+## Items Changed:

-* added semantic tags
+* Added semantic tags
-* rearranged css to flow with the html
+* Rearranged CSS to flow with the HTML
-* changed class names to generic names
+* Changed class names to be more descriptive & ecompassing
-* added alt to images for accessibility
+* Added alt to images for accessibility
+* Placed comments within the CSS

 [Live Site](https://human-exp11.github.io/first-hw/)